ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 ,

-the query executor will look into the query’s cache
+the query executor checks the query’s cache

-attribute.
+option.
 If the query cache mode is

 on